Some links in this post may be affiliate links

 Make sure that the pot has a drainage hole and the soil is free-draining to avoid soggy soil as it can lead to rotting.

-Average warmth between 18-300C during the growing season is ideal for Million Hearts Plant.
-Keep it away from draughts as it does not like sudden changes in the temperature.
+Average warmth of 18-300C during the growing season is ideal for Million Hearts Plant.
+Keep it away from drafts as it does not like sudden changes in the temperature.

-Average room humidity is ideal for Million Hearts Plant.
-It has no need for high humidity but is benefits from regular misting of the leaves.
+Moderate humidity of 50-55% is adequate for Million Hearts Plant.
+It has no need for extra humidity but is benefits from regular misting of the leaves.
 Ensure good air circulation to prevent fungal diseases.

-Feed Dischidia ruscifolia twice during the growing season with a succulents fertilizer.
+Feed Dischidia ruscifolia during the growing season with a slow release fertilizer as per the manufacturer's instructions.
 The Plant is not a heavy feeder so be careful when feeding.
 Stop feeding in the cold season as growth is minimal at this time.

 Million Hearts Plant has a small root system so frequent repotting is not necessary.
 Repot the plant at the beginning of the growing season only when it becomes crowded in its current pot.

 Use a pot 1 size larger and one that has a drainage hole to avoid soggy soil as it can lead to root-rot disease.
-Use a shallow pot and be careful not to bury the stems to prevent rotting.
+Use a shallow pot as the plant has small roots.
+Take a look at these succulents pots available on Amazon.

 Pruning Million Hearts Plant involves removal of any dead leaves and stems to keep the plant neat and tidy as well as discourage pest and disease infestations.
 Trim the stems at the beginning of the growing season if they become straggly to rejuvenate growth.